All Around Helpers:

 Saturday morning a transport crew arrives around 8 am (0800) in the morning at the checkpoint to start shuttling out all the gear.
 Some equipment is repacked in the horse trailer for a spring pick up while the rest goes out on the tub trailers pulled behind the snowmobiles.
 When the last team goes out there is a serious hustle to close camp and return to Joseph.

-Plan on winter wilderness camping conditions with extreme cold and prolonged exposure to the elements while working the race.
+At Ollokot plan on winter wilderness camping conditions with extreme cold and prolonged exposure to the elements while working the race.
 Pay particular attention to warm footwear and waterproof outerwear.
-Workers are expected to bring their own warm clothing (lots of layers, NO COTTON!), their own sleeping bag, sleeping pad, personal items, head lamp, breakfasts and snacks.
-Pack all personal gear in labeled stuff bags or soft duffels lined with plastic garbage bags to keep all your gear dry.
+Workers are expected to bring their own warm clothing (lots of layers, NO COTTON!), their own sleeping bag, sleeping pad, personal items, head lamp, and snacks.
+It is very important to pack all personal gear in labeled stuff bags or soft duffels lined with plastic garbage bags to keep all your gear dry.
 At the checkpoint you will store your gear under the cots or in the sleeping tents.
 Following is a suggested list.
 Pack as compact as possible.

 The ECX Amateur Radio Network consists of a VHF repeater located near Race Central in Joseph linked to a UHF repeater the near the Salt Creek Summit checkpoint.
 A VHF remote base on the UHF repeater gives backcountry units additional channel options to make contact with net control.
 Safety and Communications volunteers are located at Ferguson Ridge (Start/Finish), Salt Creek Summit, and Ollokot.
 Additional mobile units operate on snowmobiles as part of the trail crew.